-2. The Board of Directors passed the distribution of the 2023 remuneration to employees: NT\$952,496.

-3. The Board of Directors passed the distribution of the 2022 remuneration to directors: NT\$952,496.

-4. The basis for estimating the amount of remuneration to employees and directors and for calculating the number of shares to be distributed as the remuneration to employees, and the accounting treatment of the discrepancy, if any, between the actual distributed amount and the estimated figure, for the current period: None.
+- 2. The Board of Directors passed the distribution of the 2023 remuneration to employees: NT\$952,496.
+The Board of Directors passed the distribution of the 2023 remuneration to directors: NT\$952,496. - 3.
+The percentage the amount of employee remuneration distributed in shares accounts for in the sum of the profit after tax in the current individual financial report and the total employee remuneration: None. - 4.
+The basis for estimating the amount of remuneration to employees and directors and for calculating the number of shares to be distributed as the remuneration to employees, and the accounting treatment of the discrepancy, if any, between the actual distributed amount and the estimated figure, for the current period: None.